-The two judicial review claims and the three invalidation review claims have been consolidated in one case and are currently suspended until the Director of the Environmental Assessment Agency finishes the administrative process opened to review the Revised Environmental License.
+Assessment Agency.
 The final decision of the Environmental Court on these claims could take from eight to twenty-four months, and it may subsequently be challenged before the Supreme Court.
-In the event the plaintiff's arguments are accepted, the Court decision may impact the progress and timing of the drilling program.
+In the event the plaintiff's arguments are accepted, the Court decision may impact the initiation, progress and timing of future drilling programs.

-On December 9, 2022, the Company received service of process of a lawsuit filed by 24 individuals in the Environmental Court.
+3. On December 9, 2022, the Company received service of process of a lawsuit filed by 24 individuals in the Environmental Court.
 The lawsuit relates, among other allegations, mainly to alleged environmental damage resulting from 82 exploration drillholes carried out between 2007 and 2017.
 The Company views this as a speculative and unfounded claim.
 All drilling has been carried out in accordance with the law, with Environmental License N° 12 of 2019 and, currently, with Environmental License N° 14 of 2021.
 The Company responded to this lawsuit on December 30, 2022.